derek73/python-nameparser/docs/index.rst

 * Lastname [Suffix], Title Firstname (Nickname) Middle Middle[,] Suffix [, Suffix]
 * Title Firstname M Lastname [Suffix], Suffix [Suffix] [, Suffix]

 When there is ambiguity that cannot be resolved by a rule-based approach, HumanName prefers to handle the most common cases correctly.
 For example, "Dean" is not parsed as title because it is more common as a first name (You can customize this behavior though, see `Parser Customization Examples`_).

 .. _Parser Customization Examples: customize.html#parser-customization-examples
+__ Parser Customization Examples_

 **Parsing Names**